 Many manicurists massage conditioning oil into your hands to moisturize your cuticles and nails.
 A common ingredient in cuticle softener?
 Sweet almond oil.

-According to South Carolina-based salon owner Rosanne Kinley, who’s also past president of the National-Interstate Council of State Boards of Cosmetology, sweet almond oil is commonly used by manicurists not only because it’s effective but because “it has an extremely long shelf life.”
+According to South Carolina salon owner Rosanne Kinley, a past president of the National-Interstate Council of State Boards of Cosmetology, sweet almond oil is commonly used by manicurists because it’s effective.
+Another reason, she says, is that “it has an extremely long shelf life.”

 But what if you are allergic to almond or other tree nuts?
-Is it safe?
+Is almond oil safe?

 Allergists told Allergic Living that it’s difficult to know just how much almond protein is in these oils after the manufacturing process.
 It’s likely there isn’t much, they say.